hwayne/learntla/content/introduction/example/index.md

 ![](img/model.png)

-It’s okay for it to be empty right now; even without any configuration we’ll be able to use it in the next section.
+It’s okay for the model to be empty right now; even without any configuration we’ll be able to use it in the next section.

 ### Assertions and Sets

 Can Alice's account go negative?
 Right now our spec allows that, which we don't want.
 We can start by adding a basic assert check after the transaction.
 This is the same as asserts in any other language.
-In TLA+, though, it's mostly (mostly) used for debugging.
+In TLA+, though, it's (mostly) used for debugging.
 That's because TLA+ has vastly more powerful tools for checking contracts and properties.
 But let's start small.

 Here's what our code looks like with the assert: